Dashboard

 The Processes Section looks like the page provided by Supervisor.
 Indeed, it lists the programs that are configured in Supervisor, it presents their current state with an associated description and enables the user to perform some actions on them:

-• Log tail (with a refresh button, click on the program name itself) ;
+Log tail (with a refresh button, click on the process name itself) ;

 The activation of the Start, Stop and Restart buttons is depending on the process state.
 In addition to that, a stopped process cannot be started if the the corresponding program has been disabled.